AdobeDocs/workfront.en/help/documents/managing-documents/paste-image-clipboard.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Paste from the Clipboard

-To add an image or screenshot to `Workfront` via the clipboard:
+To add an image or screenshot&nbsp;to Workfront via the clipboard:

 1. On your workstation, copy an image or screen shot to the system clipboard.

    For example, right-click on a browser image and select `Copy Image`, or copy an image from an image application such as Photoshop or SnagIt.

-1. In `Workfront`, Go to the `Documents`&nbsp;area where you want to add the image.
+1. In Workfront, Go to the `Documents`&nbsp;area where you want to add the image.
 1. Click Add New > Paste from Clipboard.
 If you are using the Internet Explorer or Safari browser, Paste from Clipboard is not supported, and displays as dimmed in the Add Document drop-down menu.
 1. In the `Paste from Clipboard` box that appears, do either of the following, depending on your operating system: